IBMMQAutomation/QM-base/README.md

 - Smoke test: In this repo, there is a file named `release.yaml` which is used for smoke test.
 It deploys an ephemeral single instance QueueManager called "qm1-smoke".
 In `tekton/tasks/2-smoke-test.yaml`, you can see that it applies `release.yaml` and performs health check by putting/getting messages in a sample queue.
 - Perfomance test: For performance test, it is running `cphtestp` on `qm1-smoke` queue manager created by smoke-test task.
 You will also have to grant [scc permissions](https://github.com/ibm-messaging/cphtestp/blob/master/openshift/openshift.md#grant-scc-permissions) for pods to be able to write to some temporary storage.
 More details on `cphtestp`: https://github.com/ibm-messaging/cphtestp/blob/master/openshift/openshift.md

 Note: If you are not planning to use performance test in your pipeline then edit `tekton/tasks/2-smoke-test.yaml` and delete the `qm1-smoke` queue manager.
-You can simply just add `oc delete QueueManager qm1-smoke` at the very end of the health-check step (right before `workingDir`)
+You can simply just add `oc delete QueueManager qm1-smoke` at the very end of the health-check step (right before `workingDir`on the last line)

 ## Steps